mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.1-Release-Notes.md

 sends a particular statement to the wrong server (e.g. to a slave when it should be sent to the master).

+### Services

+The global configuration parameter `retain_last_statements` can now also be specified separately for individual services.

 ## Bug fixes

 [Here is a list of bugs fixed in MaxScale 2.3.1.](https://jira.mariadb.org/issues/?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20status%20%3D%20Closed%20AND%20fixVersion%20%3D%202.3.1)